-The neighbourhood plan supports the development of approximately 17 dwellings over the plan period (between 2012 and 2031), subject to compliance with the criteria set out in policies HE3.
+The neighbourhood plan supports the development of approximately 17 dwellings over the plan period (between 2012 and 2031), subject to compliance with the criteria set out in policy HE3.
 Residential proposals which individually or cumulatively would contribute to a greater number of dwellings will not be supported unless it can be demonstrated that there is an unsatisfied and identified local need for the development.
-In determining the cumulative number of new dwellings delivered schemes developed under the permitted development prior notification process will also be counted.